 If the students are retelling a story:

-Click here for more information on retelling Parts of a Story.
+Learn more information on retelling Parts of a Story.

 The First…Last board is extremely versatile and can be used for various types sequencing.
 This sequencing method is used when there are multiple steps involved.
 It could be as simple as a story that involves more than three events or explaining a recipe or driving directions, for example.
 Include sequence words like first, next, then, and so on.
 These boards are often seen in both a horizontal and vertical format.
 There is a template for both.

 Templates are always great, but sometimes as a teacher, we want something a little different!
 The sequencing boards were created using the traditional layout, but you can choose any of Storyboard That's layouts.
+You can also bring sequencing offline by creating worksheets for students.
+Easy to use templates give you the option to scaffold as much as you like!

 Since the users of sequencing activities are generally younger students or students with special needs, the simpler picture representations are often more effective.
 Complicated visuals can often be distracting, so easy to follow visual components enable the student to easily focus on the lesson at hand.